 - 1. A Rodin project with the model for the problem, exported as we did in previous homeworks.
 The proofs necessary for Section 4 must be discharged.
 If some proof is not discharged, it must be reviewed and a justification why it ought to hold must be given as part of the document described in point 3, below. - 2.
-The slides to be used for the presentation of the project (see later).

-- 3. A document, in PDF format, explaining: - How the requirements were addressed in the model. - If necessary, a (convincing) explanation of why any property whose proof was not discharged with Rodin is true.
+The slides to be used for the presentation of the project (see at the end of this section) in PDF format. - 3.
+A document, in PDF format, explaining: - How the requirements were addressed in the model. - If necessary, a (convincing) explanation of why any property whose proof was not discharged with Rodin is true.